alphagov/specialist-publisher/docs/creating-editing-and-removing-specialist-document-types-and-finders.md

 To republish the finder:
 1. Deploy Publishing API, Search API.
-1. Run `search:update_schema` on Search API.
+1. Run `rake SEARCH_INDEX=govuk 'search:update_schema'` on Search API.
 If this errors, you may have to do a [full reindex](https://docs.publishing.service.gov.uk/manual/reindex-elasticsearch.html#how-to-reindex-an-elasticsearch-index).
 1. Deploy Specialist Publisher, deploy after the Search API schema update / reindex to avoid users publishing new documents with the new field.
 1. Publish the finder by running the rake task `publishing_api:publish_finders` or `publishing_api:publish_finder[your_format_name_based_on_the_schema_file]` against the specialist publisher app (rake tasks [here](https://github.com/alphagov/specialist-publisher/blob/ce68fdb008cab05225e0493e19decba5365e1e20/lib/tasks/publishing_api.rake)).